 How the Future of Work May Impact Our Well-Being

 When her regular job hours were cut, Lulu, who is in her 30s and lives in New York, couldn’t find a new full-time job.
 Instead she now has to contend with unsteady income and an erratic schedule juggling five jobs from different online apps to make ends meet.
-Cole, in his first week as an Uber driver in Atlanta, had to learn how to contend with intoxicated and belligerent passengers threatening his safety.
-Diana signed up to help with what had been described as a “moving job” on TaskRabbit.
+Cole, in his first week as a rideshare driver in Atlanta, had to learn how to contend with intoxicated and belligerent passengers threatening his safety.
+Diana signed up to help with what had been described as a “moving job” on an app that links workers with gigs.
 When she arrived, she had to decide whether it was safe for her to clean up what looked to her like medical waste.

 And more change is on the way.
-In the past 20 years, the growth of jobs in non-traditional firms—platform-based jobs like Uber or Task Rabbit, self-employed freelancers, and subcontractors—have far outpaced the growth of traditional firms.
+In the past 20 years, the growth of jobs in the gig economy—including self-employed freelancers and contractors—have far outpaced the growth of traditional firms.
 Some economists estimate this sector currently makes up roughly one-third of the U.S. workforce and may reach 43 percent of all U.S. jobs in the next two years.

 Well-Being in the Future Workplace